andy-richardson/token-auth-service/README.md

 Sessions have been abstracted from the API for simplicity.
 Tokens are seen as being either _valid_, _invalid_, _blacklisted_ or
 _expired_.

+### Configuration
+See _private/config.js_ to configure JSON web token and Neo4j settings.

 # API FUNCTIONS